Potential Examples for Non-Additivity of the Minimal Output Entropy: introduction

-In a previous paper \cite{key-1}, we introduced the EPOSIC channels, a class of quantum channels that forms the extreme points of all $SU(2)$-irreducibly covariant channels.
-In the present paper, we study the minimal output entropy of them and examine their E.B.T property.
-The first section contains definitions of EPOSIC channels and some preliminaries results.
-In Section 2, we show that the MOE of the EPOSIC channel $\Phi_{m,n,h}$ is zero if and only if $h=0$, while in the third section, we compute the MOE for special cases of EPOSIC channels and get a bound for the minimal output entropy of some $SU(2)$-irreducibly covariant channels.
-In Section 4, we obtain a bound of MOE of the tensor product of two $SU(2)$-irreducibly covariant channels.
-Section 5 contains the basic definitions and result related to E.B.T (Entanglement Breaking Trace preserving) channels.
-In Section 6, we obtain some partial results on the fulfillment of the E.B.T property of EPOSIC channels.
-We assume that all vector spaces are finite dimensional.
+In \cite{key-1}, EPOSIC channels were introduced.
+They are non random quantum channels that form the extreme points of all $SU(2)$-irreducibly covariant channels.
+Here, we show that large classes of these channels have nonzero minimal output entropy, and they are not entanglement breaking.
+Hence, they form potential examples for violating the additivity conjecture.
+The next section contains definition of EPOSIC channels, we precisely determine the cases where the EPOSIC channels have zero minimal output entropy, and compute the minimal output entropy for some of EPOSIC channels.
+In section III, we obtain partial results on the fulfillment of the entanglement breaking property of EPOSIC channels.
+All vector spaces considered in this paper are finite dimensional.

-This work was done under the supervision of professors B. Collins and T. Giordano as a part of a PhD thesis of the author.
-I greatly appreciate their patient advice and help.